asiakay/efab/pages/posts/attraction-psychology.md

 ---
 date: 2023-01-15
-title: unlocking flirting secrets - science of attraction
+title: The Science of Attraction
 ---

 Flirting is a universal behavior that has been observed in every culture around the world.
 It is a way for people to express interest and attraction, and it plays a crucial role in building relationships.

 But what is it about flirting that makes it so effective in building attraction?